Swapnildixit45/Crypto-Tracker/README.md

-#The code is deployed at
+# The website is deployed at
 https://swapnildixit45.github.io/Crypto-Tracker/